Stock Investing for Beginners:

 Instead of trying to time the market, invest a fixed amount regularly (weekly, monthly, or each paycheck).
 This strategy, called dollar-cost averaging, reduces the risk of investing all your money right before a market crash.

 When prices are high, your fixed investment buys fewer shares.
 When prices are low, it buys more shares.
-Over time, this averages out your purchase price.
+Over time, this averages out your purchase price and removes emotion from investing.

 Step 5: Choose Your First Investments